esvhd/notes/finance/investing.md

 * Actionability
 * Scarcity

 Interesting point that if investors are paying 3rd parties for their alt-data capability, in the long run this is just subsidising the 3rd party in enhancing their capability.

-# Factors
+## Factors

-## Beta Against Beta (BAB)
+### Beta Against Beta (BAB)

 Aslo see related topic from [Low-Risk Anomalies in Global Fixed Income: Evidence from Major Broad Markets, Carvalho et al., 2014](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2321012)

+## Forecasting US HY Default / Portfolio construction

+Barclays published a report on 2020-01-02 (Jay Hyman and co) on a 5-factor logistic regression model to forecast bond default probabilities.
+The output is then used to aid portfolio construction.

+Portfolios are separated into 5 buckets, Q1 (worst) to Q5 (best), using two scoring methods:

+1. raw predicted default probabilities
+2. spread / predicted default probabilities

+Method 2 produced better result in a `Q5 - Q1` portfolio.

+The 5 factors are:

+1. Cross-sectionally normalised OAS levels
+2. VIX
+3. tbd
+4. Short term leverage (1yr debt maturities / equity MV)
+5. past 6-months equity momentum

+Observations:

+* OAS outright level isn't used.
+Since when yields reach high levels such as 10%+ many names seem to reach the point of no return.
+Also default waves only come in high yielding environments.
+  * Since this may be correlated with VIX and 6m equity performance, it might not be useful in this model setup.
+* What other fundamental metrics were tested?
+  * FCF / debt?
+  * ROE?